 Celexa social anxiety disorder

-Common side effects of Celexa include:
+The most common side effects of Celexa include:

 • Nausea